 4. Personal interview with faculty member.

 5. Evidence of good physical, dental and mental health.
 (Determined by pre-admission examination by a physician, dentist, laboratory testing, drug screening and current immunization status).
 (The student shall be required to perform the essential functions of the employment position.
 Please call the school if more information is needed).

 6. American heart Association BLS CPR Course Completion Card current through enrollment.
-NO exceptions.
-(Does not need to be submitted until after acceptance into the program.)
+(No exceptions).
+(Does not need to be submitted until after acceptance in the program).

 8. Student must have evidence of U. S. Citizenship or legal immigration status.
 We do not enroll students with F-1 immigration status.

 * The faculty reserves the right to determine the standards to which requirements are met.

 Each student assumes complete responsibility for HOUSING and TRANSPORTATION.
 Students must abide by the school dress code.
 See Student handbook for further information.